-Top Pick for Light Weight
+Best for Light Weight

 Tioga Spyder Outland

 The Tioga Spyder Outland is an attention-grabbing and unique looking mountain bike saddle.
 The design of this saddle is intended to reduce weight while also distributing the rider's weight over a flexible web of material that is suspended over a carbonite skeleton of sorts.
-The result of this innovative design is the lightest saddle in our test, within in at 202g with the included anti-slip pads, and a featherlight 178g when used without.
+The result of this innovative design is the lightest saddle in our test, weighing in at 202g with the included anti-slip pads, and a featherlight 178g when used without.
 While it looks like it might not be all that comfortable, the Spyder Outland's flexible web seat cover surprised our testers with a comfortable and suspended feel, different from any other saddle we tested.
 On the trail, this saddle performed well, with a narrow width and tapered tail that provided excellent freedom of movement.

 The Spyder Outland is only offered in one width, and at 125mm it is the narrowest saddle we tested.
 This width won't work for everyone, but if you have narrow sit bones or prefer a narrower saddle, then this could be a good option for you.
 The Tioga Spyder Outland may scare some people off with its distinctive looks and unorthodox design, but this saddle delivers an impressively lightweight and surprisingly comfortable package assuming you need or want a narrower saddle.

 Read review: Tioga Spyder Outland

 Analysis and Test Results

-Our gear obsessed testers thoroughly used and abused each saddle, putting a hundred+ miles on each one, often switching between them mid-ride for comparison.
+Over several months, our testers pedaled their hearts out while testing the various saddles in our test selection.
+The wealth of trails in the greater Lake Tahoe area, as well as some time spent in the desert southwest, provided a diverse assortment of trail types and conditions to put these saddles through their paces.
+Fickle mountain weather also provided an array of weather conditions, from spring rains and snow showers to hot sunny days and everything in between.Our gear obsessed testers thoroughly used and abused each saddle, putting a hundred+ miles on each one, often switching between them mid-ride or between laps for comparison.
 Every aspect of each saddle's performance was scrutinized to find their strengths and weaknesses, and each model was rated on five predetermined metrics, comfort, performance, versatility, durability, and weight.
 The scores from these ratings were combined to determine our overall winners and top performing mountain bike saddles.
 Read on to find out how these saddles compared to each other, and to find the best one to suit your needs.

 Most saddles perform their duties in a relatively similar way, but in the performance metric, we rate them on a combination of factors including their shape, padding, and general level of comfort out on the trail.
-The more comfortable a saddle is the better, but only as long as that comfort doesn't hinder your pedaling ability and your freedom to move about on the bike as needed when climbing and descending.
-Some saddle shapes are designed to allow the rider to move back and forth more freely and prevent snag on baggy shorts, and believe it or not, some perform better than others out on the trail.
+The more comfortable a saddle is, the better, but only as long as that comfort doesn't hinder your pedaling ability and your freedom to move about on the bike as needed when climbing and descending.
+Some saddle shapes are designed to allow the rider to move back and forth more freely and prevent snagging on baggy shorts, and believe it or not some perform better than others out on the trail.

 Another of our top saddles in the performance metric is the WTB Volt Race, a long-standing model in their saddle range.
-The Volt Race has a great classic shape that is especially comfortable when seated, with a medium length and width that allows for plenty of freedom of movement.
+The Volt Race has a great classic shape that is quite comfortable when seated, with a medium length and width that allows for plenty of freedom of movement.
 One of the best things about WTB saddles is that they also age well, and seemingly only get more comfortable over time.
 The Volt Race is the kind of saddle that you mount on your bike and never think about again, and that's about as good as it gets.

 Mountain bike saddles are generally made for one purpose, and that is mountain biking.
 Some saddles proved themselves to be more versatile than others, however, and are much more than one trick ponies.
 Certain models are better for enduro, shuttles, or downhilling, while others are great for absolutely everything.
 Testers wouldn't hesitate to mount a few of the saddles in our test selection on every bike in their fleet, the road bike, gravel bike, trail bike, shuttle rig.
 Those select few competitors scored much higher in this metric due to their overall comfort, and better all-around performance.